Master Teacher Workshops

 During this year’s Master Teacher Workshop, educators will discuss and debate these topics to equip themselves with the tools necessary to teach complicated and controversial subjects in schools and community college settings.
 Participants will consider how current trends in international security and diplomacy are related to major events in the past, and how to apply lessons from the past with a critical eye.

 The registration fee for the workshop is $35.
-The workshop includes clock hours, parking, teaching materials, and lunch.
+The workshop includes 7 clock hours (for WA teachers), parking, teaching materials, and lunch.
 Preference will be given to full-time teachers.

 Please mail your check (made out to the University of Washington) for the $35 registration fee to: